Peeperocka/VK_comics_pusher/README.md

 ## Notes

-You can `delete` line `116 code` so image won't delete automatically
+You can `delete` line `155` so image won't delete automatically.

+Working with `VK` API, program will `raise HTTPError` exception if errors were found in response